Citroma Side Effects

 For Healthcare Professionals

-Applies to magnesium citrate: compounding powder, oral liquid, oral tablet
+Applies to magnesium citrate: compounding powder, oral capsule, oral liquid, oral tablet

 Gastrointestinal side effects include nausea when serum Mg levels rise to 4 to 5 mEq/L.